 Scoliosis can be effectively treated in kids and teens without surgery; no curve should be ignored regardless of its size.
 Adolescent idiopathic scoliosis worsens rapidly with growth; however the pubertal growth spurt can be utilized to straighten the spine instead of allowing it to worsen the scoliosis.
 Comprehensive scoliosis treatment allows the child to stay in control of the scoliosis.
 By addressing the root cause of nerve tension, in combination with use of a brace and scoliosis exercises, curvatures can be treated successfully: not only preventing worsening of the curve BUT ALSO straightening the spine.
 Seizing this golden opportunity of the pubertal growth spurt has a drastic effect on treatment results.

-12 Things Parents Need To Know About Their Child’s Scoliosis
+12 Things Parents Should Know About Scoliosis

-1. Scoliosis Worsens With Growth: The faster a Child Grows, the Faster Scoliosis Worsens.
+1. Scoliosis Worsens With Growth: The faster a Child Grows, the Faster Scoliosis Worsens

 What Is Your Child’s Rate of Growth?